 What is social media ROI?

-The definition will depend on what your organization’s objectives are—brand awareness, revenue, customer satisfaction, etc. But generally speaking, social media ROI is the sum of all social media actions that create value.
+ROI stands for “return on investment.”
+What that means for your social media strategy depends on your organization’s objectives (brand awareness, revenue, customer satisfaction, etc.).
+But, generally speaking, social media ROI is the sum of all social media actions that create value.
 After all the time, money, and resources put in—what’s the return?

 If you were measuring ROI by revenue, for example, a simple formula to do that looks like this:

-Profit / total investment (people hours, ad budget, etc.) X 100 = social media ROI (as a percentage)
+Revenue / investment (people hours, ad budget, etc.) X 100 = social media ROI (as a percentage)

 So, if you made $1,000 in revenue from social media on a $500 investment, your profit is $500 (remember: profit = revenue – investment).
 And then your calculation would be: $500 profit / $500 investment X 100 = 100% return on your investment.

 But that’s not a catch-all formula for proving social ROI.
-Again, there isn’t one (check out our post 4 ROI Formulas That Will Help Earn You a Promotion for a few others).
+Again, there isn’t one definition (here are a few more common social ROI formulas).

 Not every organization will be able to attribute revenue directly to social media.
+Nor should they.
 Value isn’t always measured in dollars and cents.
-Tethering the ROI of social media to such a narrowly defined objective prevents you from identifying the many other ways your investment in social is paying off.
+Tethering ROI to such a strict definition prevents you from identifying other ways an investment might be paying off.

 If your goal is to drive brand awareness, you would measure success against metrics such as audience reach and engagement, not profit.

-What kinds of things did your target audience do after exposure to your campaign?
+If you’re not sure what to measure, ask yourself what kinds of things your target audience did after exposure to your campaign.
 Did these actions align with your goals?
 Where did they fall short?
 How can they be improved for next time?

 If you need another way to consider your social media ROI, think about the ratio between gain and cost, which includes things such as: